 To that end, while there are no prescribed rules for establishing the significance of your proposed study, you should attempt to address some or all of the following:

 III.
 Literature Review

 Connected to the background and significance of your study is a section of your proposal devoted to a more deliberate review and synthesis of prior studies related to the research problem under investigation.
-The purpose here is to place your project within the larger whole of what is currently being explored, while demonstrating to your readers that your work is original and innovative.
-Think about what questions other researchers have asked, what methods they have used, and what is your understanding of their findings and, when stated, their recommendations.
+The purpose here is to place your project within the larger whole of what is currently being explored, while at the same time, demonstrating to your readers that your work is original and innovative.
+Think about what questions other researchers have asked, what methodological approaches they have used, and what is your understanding of their findings and, when stated, their recommendations.
 Also pay attention to any suggestions for further research.

 NOTE: Do not shy away from challenging the conclusions made in prior research as a basis for supporting the need for your proposal.
 Assess what you believe is missing and state how previous research has failed to adequately examine the issue that your study addresses.
 Highlighting the problematic conclusions strengthens your proposal.
 For more information on writing literature reviews, GO HERE.

 To help frame your proposal's review of prior research, consider the "five C’s" of writing a literature review:

 This section must be well-written and logically organized because you are not actually doing the research, yet, your reader must have confidence that you have a plan worth pursuing.
 The reader will never have a study outcome from which to evaluate whether your methodological choices were the correct ones.
 Thus, the objective here is to convince the reader that your overall research design and proposed methods of analysis will correctly address the problem and that the methods will provide the means to effectively interpret the potential results.
 Your design and methods should be unmistakably tied to the specific aims of your study.